sheremetyev/texts.js/examples/pandoc/README.md

 Reader options
 --------------

+`--strict`
+:   Use strict markdown syntax, with no pandoc extensions or variants.
+    When the input format is HTML, this means that constructs that have no equivalents in standard markdown (e.g. definition lists or strikeout text) will be parsed as raw HTML.

 `-R`, `--parse-raw`
 :   Parse untranslatable HTML codes and LaTeX environments as raw HTML
     or LaTeX, instead of ignoring them.
 Affects only HTML and LaTeX